minprog/pyprog/opdrachten/week6/virus/index.md

      4          kill viruses
      5          calculate reproduction probability
      6          if timestep t >= 100
-     7              reproduce only viruses that are resistant, while keeping all other 8          else
+     7              reproduce only viruses that are resistent, while keeping all other 8          else
      9              reproduce any virus in the population 10          add resulting size of population to population_sizes